KonnexionsGmbH/docker_images_pub/docker_images/kxn_dev/README.md

 For an introduction to presto it is best to use the book [Presto - The Definitive Guide](https://prestosql.io/presto-the-definitive-guide.html).

 The installation in the `kxn_dev` image includes both the `presto`server and the `presto`command line interface (CLI).
+The installation directory is `/presto-server`, of which the `bin` directory is also included in the `path` variable.
 The configuration files have the same contents as described in the book.

 The `presto` server can be started with the command

-    launcher run &
+    launcher start

 Then the `presto` CLI is available with the command

     presto

+`presto`'s default port `8080`is exposed.

 ## 5 Installed core components